 our little town,

 one in 2004 and the second in 2013.
-Then first tells the story of our little town
+Then first tells the story of

 with annotated photographic images from its early beginnings through about

 1960, and with some more recent information appended.
 The

 second is comprised of thumbnail biographies and

 most notable personalities.

 Click separately on the images, below, of the covers of these works for

 detailed information about them and how to get copies for yourself.
 You will be glad you

 to be held April 30, 1930 (only six months into